cessda/cessda.guidelines.public/metadata-handling/new-endpoint.md

 Once the chosen tool has been installed and configured as an OAI-PMH repository, it can be validated using a free to use service such as [OVAL BASE](http://oval.base-search.net).

-## 2. Add study level metadata files to the repository’s document store
+## 2. Add study level metadata files to the repository's document store

-The CESSDA Data Catalogue can only harvest XML in either DDI 1.2.2 or DDI 2.5 format.
+The CESSDA Data Catalogue can only harvest XML in DDI 2.5 format.
-In either case, the DDI XML files that should be compliant with the [CESSDA Metadata Model v1.0](https://zenodo.org/record/3543756).
+Additionally, the DDI XML files should be compliant with the [CESSDA Metadata Model v1.0](https://zenodo.org/record/3543756).

 DDI XML file format compliance with CMM can be checked using the [CESSDA Metadata Validator](https://cmv.cessda.eu).

-If possible, the metadata prefix of the OAI-PMH repository should be set to oai_ddi (when serving DDI 1.2.2) or oai_ddi25 (when serving DDI 2.5) for consistency with other OAI-PMH endpoints harvested by CDC.

 The CDC contains SSH study level metadata.
-If the repository contains (or is expected to contain) any non-SSH study level metadata, use the [OAI-PMH Set construct](http://www.openarchives.org/OAI/openarchivesprotocol.html#Set) to partition the metadata, so that CDC can harvest the set containing the SSH study level metadata.
+If the repository contains (or is expected to contain) any non-SSH study level metadata, use the [OAI-PMH Set construct](http://www.openarchives.org/OAI/openarchivesprotocol.html#Set) to partition the metadata, so that CDC can harvest the set containing only the SSH study level metadata.

 The Service Provider should have a process in place to update the XML files served by the OAI-PMH repository on a regular basis, based on changes to the records in its online catalogue